 We have a clinical aromatherapist within our team, who provides both CBT therapy alongside aromatherapy and aromatherapy massage.
 Fully regulated, degree level educated and indemnified

 We have a specialist team that attend the clinic on a quarterly basis to provide Medical Thermal Imaging - this screening is a non-invasive form of screening, particularly used alongside or as an alternative to mammograms, but can be used to detect the early signs of cancer without the need for radiation based tests.

-Victoria Muir is a physiotherapist with a special interest, and long history working with individuals to improve their pelvic floor function, be it to improve post-operative recovery, help with bowel and bladder control, or continence, she helps both men and women, and is a fully regulated, regarded, and insured practitioner.
+Physiotherapy with a special interest to improve their pelvic floor function, be it to improve post-operative recovery, help with bowel and bladder control, or continence, helping both men and women, fully regulated and insured practitioners.

 Career and life coaches help people to make the most of their skills, plan out training and development, and to find their way through complex or unclear paths.